mjordan/tutorial_on_updating_using_workbench/README.md

 ![Pictures of several kinds of cats](https://raw.githubusercontent.com/mjordan/tutorial_on_updating_using_workbench/main/images/cats_tn.jpg)

 Note that we are only replacing the file, not the entire media.
 This file remains a "thumbnail" image due to its media having that Islandora Media Use value.
 If we wanted to add a thumbnail media to a node that didn't have one, we would use a `add_media` task.
+Save the following config file in your islandora_workbench directory as "tutorial_exercise_replace_thumbnails.yml" (with your own `host`, `username`, and `password` values):

 ```